southrivertech/titansyslog.pub/cloud-marketplace/linux-x64/gettingstarted.md

 Titan SysLog Server can be used to monitor your servers and collect, monitor and analyze syslog messages sent from clients.

-## Getting Started
+## Usage Instructions / Getting Started

+1) Connect securely to your AMI instance over SSH using your own keypair.
-Once you have securely connected to the instance over SSH, the initial Titan SysLog administrator account needs to be configured.
+2) Once you are connected to the instance terminal session the initial Titan SysLog administrator account needs to be configured.
 To configure the Titan SysLog administrator account, use the following command and supply your new administrator credentials.
 It's imporant to use a complex password consisting of a minimum of 8 characters in length, both upper and lower case, one or more numbers, and one or more special characters consisting of the following characters "(~!@#$%^&*_-+=`|\\(){}[]:;\"'<>,.?/)", and it must not included the username in the password.

 ```
 sudo /opt/southriver/slserver/slserver /LASINIT /username=`<admin-username>` /password=`<admin-password>`
 ```

-Once the Titan SysLog administrative credentials have been established you can now connect to the Titan SysLog web-based admin console through your web-browser by pointing it to https://`<ipaddress>`:44443.
+3) Once the Titan SysLog administrative credentials have been established you can now connect to the Titan SysLog web-based admin console through your web-browser by pointing it to https://`<ipaddress>`:44443.
 Note that this is a secure connection.
 However, since Titan SysLog is using a temporary certificate, you will see a security warning in the browser.
 Proceed past the security warning and log in to the Titan SysLog Server Admin console.
 At this point you will be able to configure the Titan SysLog application including adding your own TLS certificate.
 To import your own certificate click on "Manage Certificate" in the "Local Domain" section to import your certificate, then select this certificate from the list in the domain dialog (click on edit action).

+## Database and Files location

+The Titan database location is /var/southriver/slserver/database.
+The SysLog logging locations can be configured in the Titan Administrator user interface.

+## Upgrading

+The Titan software will periodically check for updates to the software and allow you to download the release notes and upgrade the software.
+You can also trigger a check for update manually from the Product Info tab in the admin user interface.

 ## Tech Support